 This section provides detailed descriptions of the datasets used in our experiments.
 The datasets are originally collected in~\cite{kim2023reciprocity} and represent a diverse range of real-world systems with directed higher-order interactions.
 Summary statistics of the datasets used in our experiments are reported in Table~\ref{tab:dataset_description}.

 \begin{itemize} \item \textbf{Question answering data.} We use two \qna datasets: Math-overflow and Server-fault, both sourced from Stack Exchange logs.
 A hyperedge \( e_{i} = (S_{i}, T_{i}) \) indicates a question posted by the user in the target set \( T_{i} \) and answered by the users in the source set \( S_{i} \).
-Each hyperedge has a unit target set, i.e., \( |T_{i}| = 1, \forall i = \{1, ..., |E|\} \). \item \textbf{Email data.} We use two email datasets: email-enron~\cite{chodrow2020annotated} and email-eu~\cite{jure2014snap}.
+Each hyperedge has a unit target set, i.e., \( |T_{i}| = 1, \forall i = \{1, ..., |E|\} \).
+If the node in the target set also appears in the source set, we remove it from the source set. \item \textbf{Email data.} We use two email datasets: email-enron~\cite{chodrow2020annotated} and email-eu~\cite{jure2014snap}.
 A hyperedge \( e_{i} = (S_{i}, T_{i}) \) represents an email where the sender is the source set \( S_{i} \), and the receivers (including cc-ed users) form the target set \( T_{i} \).
-Each hyperedge has a unit source set, i.e., \( |S_{i}| = 1, \forall i = \{1, ..., |E|\} \). \item \textbf{Bitcoin transactions data.} We use three bitcoin transaction datasets: bitcoin-2014, bitcoin-2015, and bitcoin-2016~\cite{wu2021detecting}.
+Each hyperedge has a unit source set, i.e., \( |S_{i}| = 1, \forall i = \{1, ..., |E|\} \).
+If the node in the source set also appears in the target set, we remove it from the target set. \item \textbf{Bitcoin transactions data.} We use three bitcoin transaction datasets: bitcoin-2014, bitcoin-2015, and bitcoin-2016~\cite{wu2021detecting}.